akeyo03/phase_2-project/README.md

 To get our findings we will use pearson correlation to generate the correlation and the p-value.
 So that we can be able to either reject or fail to reject our null hypothesis.

 ##### Results
-From the analysis, the findings achieved shows that we reject the null hypothesis with significance to the alpha value since the p-value is 1.8046848891196828e-22 less the than the alpha value 0.05.
+From the analysis, the findings achieved shows that we reject the null hypothesis with significance to the alpha value since the p-value is 0.0 less the than the alpha value 0.05.
 Between domestic gross and production budget.

-For worldwide gross and production budget, the findings achieved shows that we reject the null hypothesis with significance to the alpha value since the p-value is 4.7264202307731374e-138,
+For worldwide gross and production budget, the findings achieved shows that we reject the null hypothesis with significance to the alpha value since the p-value is 0.0 less than the alpha value.

 In conclusion we do accept there is a relationship between domestic gross and production budget.